 - Simplified Backup Process: Instead of managing multiple private keys, users only need to secure their seed phrase.

-When a seed phrase is created under the BIP39 standard, it is typically paired with a passphrase (an optional 13th word or additional security layer).
-This combination ensures that even if the seed phrase is compromised, unauthorized access can still be prevented.
+When a seed phrase is created under the BIP39 standard, it’s typically paired with an optional passphrase, sometimes called a 13th word or an additional security layer.
+That combination means even if your seed phrase is somehow compromised, unauthorized access can still be blocked.
+Think of the passphrase as a second lock on the same door.

 Best Practices for Generating a Secure Seed Phrase